LASER VAGINAL REJUVENATION (LVR)

 Due to their proximity to the vagina, the rectum and anus will also be swollen.
 Anti swelling suppositories are therefore required during the first week.
 Stool softeners are prescribed during the first one month to prevent constipation, so that the vaginal wall repair is protected from undue strain and tension.
 Physical exercise and sexual intercourse can be resumed at around six weeks after the surgery.

-The use of the surgical laser helps to make this procedure efficient, accurate and safe.
+The use of the surgical laser helps to make this procedure efficientand safe.
 Blood loss is therefore minimal.
-The risk of infection is also very low.
-Injury to the bladder, urethra, rectum or anus are rare because of excellent visibility in the dry surgical field afforded by use of the laser.
-Undercorrection, i.e. inadequate tightening of the vagina is also uncommon because it is easier to perform a precise and adequate repair under the optimal conditions created by use of the laser.
+The risk of infection is also low.
+Injury to the bladder, urethra, rectum or anus are rare because of good visibility in the dry surgical field afforded by use of the laser.
+Undercorrection, i.e. inadequate tightening of the vagina is also uncommon because it is easier to perform an adequate repair under the optimal conditions created by use of the laser.
 Overcorrection can be prevented by careful judgment and the avoidance of overzealous tightening of the vagina.